-Working with our communities and staff, we are developing a better understanding of their needs and identified any potential barriers within our recruitment processes, the working environment and our policies and practice.
+Working with our communities and staff, we are developing a better understanding of their needs and identify any potential barriers within our recruitment processes, the working environment and our policies and practice.
 CDDFRS continue to build strong employee networks to overcome and remove any disadvantage experienced and create an organisation which is institutionally inclusive.

-Allocating resource to risk
+Allocating Resource to Risk